How To Write An Amazing CV

 Once you have written your CV, don’t forget to proofread.

 This is such an important step.

 A single mistake will put a potential employer off.

 So make sure your CV is thoroughly proofread before submitting it.A single mistake on your CV can cause it to be thrown in the bin!
 So make sure your CV is thoroughly proofread before submitting it.
 Click To Tweet

-Remember – Keep your CV short and snappy.
-Two pages is perfect for most people, however, three pages is acceptable for senior executives and highly technical staff.
+Two pages are perfect for most people, however, three pages are acceptable for senior executives and highly technical staff.

-Aside from this make sure that the way you have written your CV truly shows your personality and your accomplishments.
+Aside from this make sure that you have shown your personality and your accomplishments.